Aiven-Open/klaw-docs/docs/HowTo/connectors/manage-connectors.md

 # Manage connectors

-To effectively manage Klaw and Kafka Connect, the Administrator must be able to stop, start, and restart Kafka Connect as needed.
+To effectively manage Klaw and Apache Kafka Connect, the Administrator must be able to stop, start, and restart Apache Kafka Connect as needed.
 This is necessary in instances where tasks, connectors, or workers encounter failures.